 - Maintain interest lists and communicate with interested students frequently.
 When giving classroom presentations, be sure to collect interested student information.
 Faculty directors that consistently contact interested students tend to have higher program enrollment.
 Lay out a schedule for when to email interested students during the semester(s) leading up to your program.

 - Be realistic when setting enrollment goals and budgets.
 Our office will help you with this step, but it is important that faculty create achievable goals when preparing for a program.
 The Learning Abroad office is happy to help you plan outreach for your program.

 - Become familiar with the application process, the Learning Abroad Handbook, and our online application system so that you can answer questions and monitor enrollments.

 Information meetings help you organize your marketing message and provide students with an opportunity to ask questions about your program.
 The Learning Abroad Office provides the following services to help support information meetings:

-- Develop a flyer announcing the meeting
+- Develop a meeting announcement flyer

 - Provide template slides and a script that you can customize for your program.

 To take advantage of these services, the Learning Abroad Office needs to be notified of the meeting 2 weeks prior to the event.
 Contact your Learning Abroad Coordinator and provide the following information:

 - The name of your program

 - Whether or not you'd like template slides and general talking points for a Learning Abroad information session